julian-schambeck/interplay-vite-approuter/README.md

 You should now be able to open up the application at http://localhost:5000 and see the UI there.

 ## Folder Structure
-The `ui/` folder containing the UI was generated with the help of the frontend-tooling Vite and its `react-ts` template for React and Typescript.
+The `ui/` folder with the UI was generated with Vite as the underlying frontend-tooling.
+The `react-ts` template was used for React and Typescript.

-The other `router/` folder is intended for everything related to the Approuter.
+Inside the `router/` folder you will find everything related to the Approuter, including the config applied during local development (see `router/dev`).